 When is the best time to refill your propane tanks?

-You should really not allow your motorhome or camper’s propane to run out completely.
-Otherwise, you may need to purge your gas lines.
+You should really never allow your motorhome or camper’s propane to run out completely.
+Otherwise, you may need to purge your gas lines; eliminating air gaps.
 This again, is why we love our Mopeka propane monitoring system (above).

 Our rule is to not let our propane levels get below 1/4 tank.
 However, others tell us it’s safe to refill when it has 2 pounds of propane left.
 Erring on the side of caution, I think our rule is a much safer route.